pysal/pysal.github.io/content/docs/install/_index.md

 ## Installing individual packages

-Each individual package in the PySAL ecosystem can also installed individually via pip or from source.
+Each individual package in the PySAL ecosystem can also be installed individually via pip or from source.
 Take `giddy` as an example:

 ### Installing via pip